BUWAN NG PAGBASA – National Reading Month 2016 official theme

-Primary and secondary educational institutions all over the Philippines will be observing the annual National Reading Month this November.
-The celebration, which is specifically mentioned in the Department of Education’s calendar for school year 2015-2016, is typically organized by the schools’ respective English Departments.
+Elementary and high schools all over the Philippines will be observing the annual National Reading Month this November.
+The celebration, which is listed in the Department of Education’s calendar for school year 2016-2017, is typically organized by the schools’ respective English Departments.

-As noted by The Filipino Scribe last year, November was officially designated as the National Reading Month by Education Secretary Armin Luistro through Memorandum #244 which he signed last 2011.
+As noted by The Filipino Scribe last year, November was officially designated as the National Reading Month by then-Education Secretary Armin Luistro through Memorandum #244 which he signed last 2011.

-So far, DepEd is yet to release a memorandum outlining its suggested activities for National Reading Month 2015 as well as the theme for this year (last year, it was released October 23).
+So far, DepEd is yet to release a memorandum outlining its suggested activities for National Reading Month 2016 as well as the theme for this year (last year, it was released by late November).
 This post will be updated if and when the department releases that.